JuliaGraphics/Luxor.jl/docs/src/explanation/transforms.md

 ## Matrices

 In Luxor, there's always a *current matrix* that determines how coordinates are interpreted in the current workspace.
-It's a six element array:
+In Cairo, it's a six element array:

 ```math
 \begin{bmatrix}